Noise Levels in Isetts, Kenosha, WI | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Isetts

 Average noise levels for Isetts residents, grouped by direction from the center of Isetts.
-Western Isetts carries the highest population-weighted average; Southern Isetts carries the lowest.
-Just 1% of residents in Southern Isetts live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Isetts.
+The highest population-weighted average is in western Isetts; the lowest is in eastern Isetts, where just 19% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Isetts